-If your child is not attending a recognized school in NM and/or if the “school” is a private online program that provides curriculum, you must register for home school.
-At this time, the only NM virtual schools are Pecos Connection Academy (a local charter school under Carlsbad Municipal Schools), NM Connections Academy (a state charter school based in Santa Fe), and eAcademy (a magnet school under Albuquerque Public Schools).
+No. However, if your child is not attending a recognized school in NM and/or if the “school” is a private online program that provides curriculum, you must register for home school.

 - How will my child graduate if he or she is home schooled?